San Fernando, California: Fire

 the community from three nearby fire stations (Station 75, Station 91, and Station 98), all of which are located in the City of Los Angeles.

 Fire Station 75 in Mission Hills serves western San Fernando.
 Fire Station 91 in Sylmar serves northeast San Fernando Fire Station 98 in Pacoima serves southeast San Fernando.

 Transportation

 The Sylmar/San Fernando Metrolink station serves the city on the Antelope Valley Line that passes through the city on a route adjacent to and parallel with San Fernando Boulevard.
 The officials and citizens have expressed their concern about the impact of the California High-Speed Rail if it follows the same route through the city.
-The city will become the future northern terminus of the East San Fernando Valley Transit Corridor, the valley's first light rail line by 2027.
+The city will become the future northern terminus of the East San Fernando Valley Light Rail Transit Project, the valley's first light rail line by 2027.

+San Fernando runs a fixed route trolley service around the city, serving 28 stops around the city.
+At the moment, fares are free and the city claims a frequency of 20–25 minutes.
+The Los Angeles Metro, the county's transportation authority serves San Fernando with various Metro Local bus routes and the Metro Rapid 761 line, whose terminus is at the Metrolink station and ends in West Los Angeles.